 Dr Wood was already renowned in her field, but the media surrounding the Bali bombings put her name and her work into the public consciousness.
 Support for furthering her research and development came not just from Australia, but also the US Military, who funded an expedient result for a highly portable system for treating severe burns in the field.

-The Western Australian company Avita Medical, who partnered with Dr Wood, recently launched the controversy over the leadership of the company, there is no question about the validity of the product’s abilities.
+The Western Australian company Avita Medical, who partnered with Dr Wood, recently launched the ReCell spray-on skin kit, making it available to all civilian medical practitioners.
+Although there has recently been some controversy over the leadership of the company, there is no question about the validity of the product’s abilities.
 This amazingly simple to use kit enables practitioners to harvest skin cell samples from the patient, usually a sample no bigger than a postage stamp, process it in the kit, and literally spray the processed skin cell solution onto the wound.
 This method works for second degree burns where the subcutaneous tissue has not been burned away.
 Third degree burns still require a full skin graft.
 Where the skin sample can be taken from an area very close to the wound, the cells regrow leaving much less noticeable scaring.
 The skin cells also attach and grow without rejection.
 The ReCell kit enables practitioners to make the skin sample taken regenerate an injured area eighty times larger than the sample.
 This was the stuff of science fiction not so long ago.
 The kit is actually an elegant and nonthreatening piece of medical technology, surely reducing the enormous stress of having burn injuries treated.